How to Teach English in Thailand: The Ultimate GuideBy Camille Turner

 What other requirements are needed to teach English in Thailand?

 Apart from a teaching certificate and bachelor’s degree, you’ll need to be fluent in English and have a clean criminal record if you want to teach English in Thailand.
-Some schools may also request that you have previous teaching experience.
-While not a requirement, it also helps to be able to show that you’re a flexible person who can adapt easily to other cultures.
+Some schools or online companies may also request that you have previous teaching experience.
+If your dream job asks for this, you can easily gain TEFL/TESOL experience through volunteering or taking a teaching practicum.
+Lastly, while not necessarily a requirement, it also helps to be able to show that you’re a flexible person who can adapt easily to other cultures.

 How much do you make teaching English in Thailand?